Gerardo Martino: Managerial style

 Gerardo Martino prefers to play a very high pressing and an attacking style of football.
 At Barcelona, Martino continued the club's preferred style of play tiki-taka along with his own tactics.
 All of Martino's teams have the same distinguishable traits: they play attack-minded football, they are creative and the style is based on quick passing.
 In addition, Martino's teams also pressure high up the pitch, play out from the back and depend on their youth systems.

 Managerial statistics

 Personal life

-Gerardo Martino is of Italian descent.
-His grandparents are from Ripacandida, Basilicata.
-Martino is married to fellow Argentine María Angélica.
+Martino is of Italian descent with grandparents from Ripacandida, Basilicata.